ba-inmoment/terraform_advanced_training/lab36-automated-testing.md

 	server_dns := terraform.OutputList(t, terraformOptions, "public_dns")
 	server_ip := terraform.OutputList(t, terraformOptions, "public_ip")

-	//pings the workstations, will fail if they do not ping.
+	//pings the server ips, will fail if they do not ping.
 The ping will wait for 60 seconds to ensure the ip is ready and can be pinged.

 	for i := 0; i < len(server_ip); i++ {
 		cmd := shell.Command{